jingyany/AirbnbVizTool/README.md

 1.The users should have some knowledge on Linear Regression if they were interesting on understanding which facotrs influence price most

-2. The users should have expereince with Machin learning Model and Python if they were interesting on understanding how we select features and how we fit the models
+2.The users should have expereince with Machin learning Model and Python if they were interesting on understanding how we select features and how we fit the models

 ### Users' Benefit: